zenafey/stable-diffusion-webui/README.md

 # prodia-webui
 prodia-webui for using Prodia Stable DIffusion API with 24+ models, img2img and more...

-# Requirements
+# Requirements & Installation

 1. Prodia API key: go to https://docs.prodia.com/reference/getting-started-guide and get your free API key

+2. Clone repo: `git clone https://github.com/zenafey/prodia-webui`

-2. Place your API key in .env.example and rename it to .env
+3. Place your API key in .env.example and rename it to .env

-3. run `pip install -r requirements.txt` to install all needed packages
+4. run `pip install -r requirements.txt` to install all needed packages

 # Running